29 Jan 2026

 And the bottom line impact?
 Fewer delays, fewer misunderstandings and faster decisions because people can connect and coordinate without it feeling like extra work.

-Designing for collective wellbeing.
+Designing for Collective Wellbeing

 Designing for mental health means recognising that wellbeing is collective as much as individual.
 Feeling part of a supportive, connected workplace makes it easier to manage pressure, navigate challenges, and stay engaged.
 Design choices that encourage interaction helps create this collective support.
 It enables spontaneous conversations, shared breaks, and moments of connection that strengthen relationships across teams.
 The environments we create shape how people feel, interact, and belong.